glihm/starknet-abigen-rs/README.md

 With this in mind, the bindings are generated to be as natural as possible from a Rust perspective.

 So most of the types are Rust types, and the basic value for us is the `FieldElement` from `starknet-rs`.
-Except few exceptions like `ContractAddress, ClassHash and EthAddress`, which a custom structs to map those Cairo native type, all the types are mapped to native Rust types.

 ```rust
 // Cairo: fn get_data(self: @ContractState) -> Span<felt252>